CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/0/index.md

 # Learning

 A learing challenge typically consists of multiple units.
 Each unit will cover a particular big data tool.
-In this week's in-class introdutory learning challenge, there is only one unit.
+In this week's in-class introductory learning challenge, there is only one unit.
 The tool this unit covers is D3, a super popular data visulization framework based on JavaScript.

 [D3 Learning Unit]({{ site.data.units['d3_1'].url}})

 # Journal

-As you are going through the tutorial article, we want you to document the process your learning by keeping a simple journal.
+As you are going through the tutorial article, we want you to document your learning process by keeping a simple journal.
 You will use the [Markdown](http://en.wikipedia.org/wiki/Markdown) text formatting syntax to write this journal and submit it along with other materials (e.g., images, links) as a git repository to [Github](http://www.github.com).

 But for the purpose of this exercise, we will use [Gist](https://gist.github.com/) instead.
 A journal template has already been created for you as a gist, listed below.